seznam/slo-exporter/docs/defining_new_slo.md

 ### Freshness
 Should detect if served data is not outdated.
 #### Time based
-ratio of time the data was outdated.
+Ratio of time the data was outdated.
 #### Event based
 Ratio of events affected by the outdated events.